Updated: Feb 16

 There are instances where pet owners end up paying more for a pet insurance policy over the course of their animal's life than they ever would have spent on veterinary care.

-It will be very difficult to convince an adopter who has had that experience with a previous pet to ever buy pet insurance again.
+It will be very difficult to convince an adopter who has had that type of past experience to ever purchase pet insurance again.

 There are lots of other ways to finance veterinary care.